Homepage

 Take 13 ounces of liquid goat milk.

 Mix with 19 ounces of mountain spring water.
+Add 2 tablespoons of sugar.

+Mix vigorously.
 Warm with hot water from the tap, or place glass bottle with goat milk in a pan full of water and gently heat.
 Test on inside of your arm before feeding to baby.
 Milk should be warm, not hot.
+Give baby only enough that they will drink and refrigerate, or freeze the rest.
+Do not reuse any milk left over from baby bottle after baby has finished drinking.
+Unused milk will stay fresh for 3-5 days in refrigerator.

 To freeze, separate unused goat milk into equal parts and store individually in freezer.
 Frozen breastmilk or goat milk stays fresh between 3 to 6 months in freezer.